IGS/FADU/docs/index.md

                         If --keep_only_proper_pairs is enabled, then
+                        any fragment exceeding this value will be discarded. (type: Int64, default: 1000) -M, --remove_multimapped
+                        If enabled, remove any reads or fragments that are mapped to multiple regions of the genome, indiated
-                        any fragment exceeding this value will be discarded. (type: Int64, default: 1000) --version             show version information and exit -h, --help            show this help message and exit
+  --version             show version information and exit -h, --help            show this help message and exit
 ```